Age: 67

 Birthplace: Wareham, Massachusetts, U.S.

-Davis attended Wareham High School and was an exchange student in Sandviken, Sweden, becoming fluent in Swedish.[12]
-Enrolling at New England College, she graduated with a bachelor's degree in drama from Boston University in 1979.[2][12]
+Davis attended Wareham High School and was an exchange student in Sandviken, Sweden, becoming fluent in Swedish.
+Enrolling at New England College, she graduated with a bachelor's degree in Drama from Boston University in 1979.
+Davis is a member of Mensa, a social organization whose members are in the top 2% of intelligence.

 Following her education, Davis served as a window mannequin for Ann Taylor until signing with New York's Zoli modeling agency.[14]

-Davis then teamed up with her husband at that time, director Renny Harlin, for the films Cutthroat Island (1995) and The Long Kiss Goodnight (1996).
-Harlin and she also produced those films.
-Davis was nominated for the Saturn Award for her performances as Samantha/Charlie in The Long Kiss Goodnight,[17] and as Eleanor Little in Stuart Little (1999), a role she reprised in 2002 and again in 2005.[18]
+Davis then teamed up with then-husband, director Renny Harlin, for the films Cutthroat Island and The Long Kiss Goodnight (both 1996).
+She and Harlin co-produced the films.
+Davis was nominated for the Saturn Awards for her performances as Samantha/Charlie in The Long Kiss Goodnight, and as Eleanor Little in Stuart Little (1999), a role she reprised in 2002 and again in 2005.

 In 2000-2001, Davis starred in the short-lived sitcom The Geena Davis Show.
-In the beginning of 2004, she guest-starred as Grace Adler's sister, Janet, on the NBC sitcom Will & Grace.
-She went on to star in the ABC television series Commander in Chief, portraying the first female president of the United States.[19]
+In early 2004 she guest-starred as Grace Adler's sister, Janet, on the NBC sitcom Will & Grace.
+She went on to star in the ABC television series Commander in Chief, portraying the first female President of the United States.
 This role garnered her a Golden Globe for Best Actress in a Drama Series in 2006, and she also was nominated for an Emmy Award and a SAG Award for Outstanding Female Actor in a Drama Series.
-Also in 2006, she was awarded the Women in Film Lucy Award.[20]
+Also in 2006, she was awarded the Women in Film Lucy Award.

 She starred in the Australian-produced, American-set Accidents Happen, which was released in April 2010.